 When will the next ProveIt! take place?

 The next ProveIt!
 Competition will be taking place during the 2017-2018 Academic Year!
-Check back in mid-October for more details about the competition.
+We are currently accepting applications.

 Who is eligible to submit proposals?